Email Protection Definition

 Most email attacks involve some kind of identity deception, or impersonation.
 The attacker email may try to mimic the look of legitimate email through a range of phishing and spoofing techniques—or in the case of EAC by taking over a legitimate account.
 By posing as someone the recipient can trust, the attacker persuades the victim to open an attachment, click a link and more.

 Research firm Gartner published the Market Guide for Email Security in June 2019.
-In it, Gartner noted that the transition to cloud-based email systems should prompt organizations to adopt a continuous adaptive risk and trust assessment (CARTA) mindset to protect their email systems from increasingly adaptive and sophisticated threats.
+In it, Gartner noted that the transition to cloud-based email systems should prompt organisations to adopt a continuous adaptive risk and trust assessment (CARTA) mindset to protect their email systems from increasingly adaptive and sophisticated threats.

-Gartner also urges organizations to get the most of their existing on-premise email systems by verifying and optimizing their capabilities and configurations.
+Gartner also urges organisations to get the most of their existing on-premise email systems by verifying and optimizing their capabilities and configurations.
 This kind of “gap analysis” will identify where such systems should be supplemented or replaced.
 To address gaps in existing security systems, Gartner recommends adding a cloud email security supplement to your existing security if the existing systems cannot be completely replaced.

 Gartner also recommends investing in end-user education and adopting new standard operating procedures to protect financial and other sensitive data transactions that are often the targets of impersonation-type attacks.2